Visually exciting, experimental ranges

 In 2009, they received the Elle Decoration International Design Award for Stack by Established & Sons and the Designers of the Future Award at Design Miami/Basel.
 They work with many international brands such as Cappellini, Established & Sons, Moroso, Kvadrat, Stella McCartney, Arco, Golran, Moustache and Lema.
 Their creations are part of the permanent collections at international museums.

 In addition to collaborating with well-known designers, Mutina's in-house design team have created a range called Drift (pictured below).

 Drift was born from the idea of preserving the traces of the creation process on the surface of the ceramic material, creating a product that is at once sober and elegant, contemporary and informal.
 A path that begins with perhaps the most significant and spectacular act, that is the moment of casting in the moulds, from which the texture and the irregular weft of these coverings in 30x120 cm and 15x120 cm sizes derives.

 Drift respects the environment and it doesn't contain V.O.C.

 Heterogeneity becomes added value in Drift by reproducing plays of light that catch the eye, inviting it to retrace the flows and circularity reproduced on ceramic surfaces, recovering their original imprinting.
-The colour palette plays with precious natural shades of grey, ivory and écru.
 Thanks to its aesthetic and technical characteristics, the range is suitable for floors and walls, both indoors and outdoors.